Let’s go on a super science day out…I wonder what we’ll see?

 Catalyst Science Discovery Centre, Widnes, Cheshire

-Catalyst Science Discovery Centre is the perfect place to show kids that science and learning can also be a whole lot of fun!
+Catalyst Science Discovery Centre is the perfect place to show kids that science can be a whole lot of fun!
 Explore loads of amazing interactive displays, workshops and activities that will all support what kids learn at school.
-Visit between 28th – 31st August to take part in workshops at Earth Observations.
-Gaze through microscopes, look through lenses and learn how to make recycled plant pots and find out what we can do to help our planet and environment.
+Delve into the development of the Chemical Industry from ancient times up to the 1940s with reconstructed scenes, archive films and computer quizzes bringing the past to life.
 Find out more.

 Aberdeen Science Centre, Scotland